putyourlightson/craft-elements-panel/README.md

 A plugin for Craft CMS 3 that adds an Elements and an Eager-Loading panel to the debug toolbar.

+> This plugin is currently in beta.
+Please contribute by reporting any bugs or issues.

 ## Elements

 Displays how many elements were populated and how many are duplicates, grouped by element type.